Institute for Advanced Automotive Propulsion Systems

 Their vision was for a versatile innovation hub where the university and industry could work together flexibly not just to develop new solutions but also to bridge the sector’s engineering skills gap.
-The new facility would thus fit into the region’s growing high-tech manufacturing cluster, helping to build its economic success.
+The new facility fits into the region’s growing high-tech manufacturing cluster and is helping to build its economic success.

 The new facility comprises a foyer with offices leading to a central atrium flanked on either side by testing cells and control rooms on the ground floor, with specialist plant above.